uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/modifiers.rst

     If the ``result`` accessor is not empty, releases the ``result`` and attempts to insert the value constructed from ``key, mapped_type()`` into the container.

-    Sets the ``result`` to provide access to the inserted element or to the element with the key that compares equivalent to the value ``key``, which was already presented in the container.
+    Sets the ``result`` to provide access to the inserted element or to the element with the key, that compares equivalent to the value ``key``, which was already presented in the container.

     This overload only participates in the overload resolution if: